 We have a FreedHearts MamaBear international support network including groups for Moms of LGBTQ children, for Moms of transgender children, for Dads of LGBTQ children.
 Regardless of where you are on the journey, we have the perfect group for you. these groups provide much-needed support and encouragement.
 We also have local and regional groups that focus on face-to-face gatherings and deepening personal relationships.

-Through our LGBTQ retreats, our speaking, live events, video courses, books and consulting, we work with thousands of parents and LGBTQ, as well as churches and church leadership, schools and educators, therapists, and companies.
+Through our LGBTQ retreats, speaking, podcast, live events, video courses, books and consulting, we work with thousands of parents and LGBTQ, as well as churches and church leadership, schools and educators, therapists, and companies.

 About Susan & Rob